 - Can concentrate for long times in focused situations

-Autism clearly exists.
-Yet, overall, if it can appear to be anything and everything in the above lists (drawn from descriptions by autistic people and organisations) then it becomes difficult to get the common understandings and shared conversations necessary if society is to leap forward rapidly in meeting the needs of people with autism.
+Yet if it can appear to be anything and everything in the above lists (drawn from descriptions by autistic people and organisations) then it becomes difficult to get those common understandings and shared conversations necessary if society is to leap forward rapidly in meeting the everyday needs of people with autism.

-- Some of the issues and difficulties around perceptions of autism
+Some of the issues and difficulties around the public perceptions of autism

 Numbers, prevalence and persistence